sara-sabr/ITStrategy/_pages/en/mandate.md

 ## Team understanding of the "digital transformation"

 IT is now used to deliver services to Canadians.
 If IT fails, business fails and vice versa.
 The use of technology is no longer "an IT problem" as it has real repercussions to citizens.
-IT can no longer be seen as a company within another company (or an outside supplier), it has shared accountability with the organization's mandate.
+IT can no longer be seen as a company within another company (or an outside supplier), it has shared accountability with the organization's mandate and is a strategic asset.

-Current IT processes and methods are risky and costly, which translates into lengthy governance and compliance checks.
+Current IT processes and methods take a long time to deliver or change applications, devices and support.
-We must change how we do IT in order to reduce its risks, improve cyber security, and increase our ability to be flexible, so that IT can become a strategic asset for ESDC, and for citizen experience.
-Service lines must therefore also accept the risks and costs of doing IT, because IT is how ESDC successfully delivers its mandate.
+Recovering from incidents is hard and errors resulting from changes are frequent.
+We must reduce these risks and continuouly improve in all areas related to IT.

 That is **Digital Transformation**.